-- · "At-a-glance" LEDs for easy troubleshooting - · Network management agent: - Manages switch in-band or out-of-band - Supports console, Telnet, SSH, SNMP v1/v2c/v3, RMON (4 groups) and web-based interface
+- · "At-a-glance" LEDs for easy troubleshooting - · Network management agent: - · Manages switch in-band or out-of-band - · Supports Telnet, SNMP/RMON and Web-based interface

 Chapter 2: Network Planning

 Introduction to Switching

 A network switch allows simultaneous transmission of multiple packets via non-crossbar switching.
 This means that it can partition a network more efficiently than bridges or routers.
 The switch has, therefore, been recognized as one of the most important building blocks for today's networking technology.